JeffersonLab/anaGrape/README.md

 ### known problem
 1. occasionally, integ wouldn't end because grid calculation can't converge for certain configuration.
-2. when producing too many events, spring will crash (weired screen output instead of Cross Section values and file spring.result is empty). you have to reduce NGEN to work. for elastic, 25000000 seems ok. other condition may change it
+2. when producing too many events, spring will crash (weird screen output instead of Cross Section values and file spring.result is empty). you have to reduce NGEN to work. for elastic, 2500000 seems ok. other condition may change it
+3. somehow electron energy "pe" is not very accurate, while electron mass "pm" is always correct

 ## tool to run twopeg generator